enso-managers/home/imprint.md

 Registered: Amtsgericht Berlin Charlottenburg

+## Data protection

+Personal data transmitted to us is used exclusively for the stated purpose, for example to answer questions or to send newsletters with a thematic reference.
+In particular, we do not pass on any data to third parties.

+We protect the data entrusted to us to the best of our knowledge and in accordance with the current state of the art.
+However, we exclude any liability for the consequences of unlawful or negligent actions by third parties.

+The entry of personal or business data (e-mail addresses, names, addresses) on this website is voluntary.
+The services offered can - insofar as they are still to be provided - also be used by entering anonymized data or a pseudonym.

 ## Disclaimer

 This website contains links to external pages.
 External pages are not part of this site and their respective publishers are responsible for their content.